MD-Muhiuddin/QR_Generator/README.md

 ---

-## 🪪 License

-You can use [MIT License](https://choosealicense.com/licenses/mit/) or any other open-source license if needed.

----

 ## 👨‍💻 Author

-- Developed by [Your Name Here]
+- Developed by MD Muhiuddin